A Splice Review for Beat Makers in 2023

-We’ll go over how much it costs, the quality of the sounds and packs, what the marketplace is like and whether or not it’s worth the money.
+We’ll go over how much it costs, the quality of the sounds and packs, what the marketplace and additional features are like and whether or not it’s worth your money.

 Let’s get into it…

 Splice Sounds is probably the world’s largest marketplace for music producers and songwriters.

 It has an incredible selection of one-shots, drum/perc samples, melodic and rhythmic loops, MIDI patterns and plugins for use in every imaginable genre of music.

 They’ve also got a new SKILLS creator program with tutorials, online synth and beat maker apps and a downloadable app to manage/use all your Splice sounds.

 All of the downloadable sounds, presets and patterns are top-of-the-line in terms of quality.
 And using the website/software/downloads are extremely easy.